What is Atenolol?

 - This medication may contain chemicals or other substances that could cause issues; consult your pharmacist for more information.

-- Before using Atenolol talk to your doctor if you are having any medical history such as:
+- Before using Atenolol, talk to your doctor if you have any medical history, such as:

 - Heart rhythm disorders